 - North Highway 1

 - California Avenue

-- Imjin Parkway

 - 8th Street

-- Lightfighter Drive

-- CSUMB Signage

 - Gigling Road

-- Imjin Parkway / Reservation Road

-- Reservation Road at East Garrison
+- Reservation Road at Fort Ord Entrance

-- Eucalyptus Road

-- Broadway Avenue

-- South Boundary Road Realignment

-Note: These gateways are shown on maps on the pages that follow.
+Note: These gateways are shown on the Gateways Map that follows.
 New gateways could emerge over the course of time.
-Additional gateways subject to Design Guidelines would be specifically Board approved.

 Applicable Guidelines Design Guidelines

-Customized Gateways Page 3.40
+Customized Gateways Page 3.36

-Wayfinding Page 3.46
+Wayfinding Page 3.42

-Figure 2.16: Gateway to the California State University Monterey Bay Campus
+Figure 2.8: Gateway to the California State University Monterey Bay Campus